-One can consult \cite{BaHsi} for another situation, outside the abelian realm, where this conjecture is proved, namely on $\mathbb{P}^1\times\mathbb{P}^1$ under a coordinatewise polynomial action.
+One can consult \cite{BaHsi} for other examples where this conjecture is proved, namely on $\mathbb{P}^1\times\mathbb{P}^1$ under a coordinatewise polynomial action.

 D. Ghioca and T. Tucker found a family of counterexamples to this conjecture in \cite{GhTuZh}.
 They use squares of elliptic curves with complex multiplication.
-This was followed by the paper \cite{Paz} where counterexamples of dimension four were constructed over squares of CM abelian surfaces, using complex multiplication on curves of genus 2 and some polarizability lemma.
-We show in this work a more general theorem, valid in greater dimension as well.
+This was followed by the paper \cite{Paz} where counterexamples of dimension four were constructed over squares of CM abelian surfaces using complex multiplication on curves of genus 2 and some polarizability lemma.
+In this work we show a more general theorem, valid in greater dimension as well.
 The main result obtained is Theorem \ref{Frob}, which gives a general way of producing dynamical systems with particular intersection properties.

 Let $k$ be a CM number field and $\bar{k}$ an algebraic closure.
 We will also denote the complex conjugation by a bar, but the context will always be clear.
 Let $\mathcal{O}_k$ be the ring of integers of $k$.
 Let $A$ be an abelian variety over $k$ with complex multiplication by $k$.
-Let $S_1$ be the set of ramified places of $k$, let $S_2$ be the set of places where $A$ has bad reduction and let $S_3$ be the set of places $\frak{a}$ such that $F_{\frak{a}}^n\neq V_{\frak{a}}^n$ for all integers $n$, where $F_\frak{a}$ is the Frobenius and $V_{\frak{a}}$ the Verschiebung.
-We will denote by $S=S_1\cup S_2\cup S_3$ the reunion of these places.
+Let $S_1$ be the set of ramified places of $k$ and let $S_2$ be the set of places where $A$ has bad reduction.
+Let $S_3$ be the set of places $\frak{a}$ such that $F_{\frak{a}}^n= V_{\frak{a}}^n$ for a positive integer $n$, where $F_\frak{a}$ is the endomorphism of $A$ which lifts the geometric Frobenius and $V_{\frak{a}}$ the associated Verschiebung (this set is small, see remark \ref{CM unit}).
+We will denote by $S=S_1\cup S_2\cup S_3$ the union of these places.

 \begin{thrm} Let $A$ be an abelian variety defined over a number field $k$ that contains the field of complex multiplications $\mathrm{End}_{\bar{k}}(A)\otimes{\mathbb{Q}}$ and such that $\mathcal{O}_k\subset{\mathrm{End}_{\bar{k}}(A)}$.
 Let $\frak{p}\notin{S}$.
 Let $F_{\frak p}$ denote the Frobenius associated to $\frak{p}$ and $V_{\frak p}$ denote the Verschiebung associated to $F_{\frak p}$.
-Then $F_{\frak p}$ and $V_{\frak p}$ are polarizable and the dynamical system $(A\times A, F_{\frak p}\times V_{\frak p})$ together with the diagonal subvariety of $A\times A$ gives a counterexample to Conjecture \ref{Zhang}. \end{thrm}
+Then $F_{\frak p}$ and $V_{\frak p}$ are polarizable and the dynamical system $(A\times A, F_{\frak p}\times V_{\frak p})$, together with the diagonal subvariety of $A\times A$, gives a counterexample to Conjecture \ref{Zhang}. \end{thrm}